ossdhaval/mysite/source/while-working/product-manager.md

 ✍️ Sprint or planning meetings: When you need agreement on what the team should work on next.
 ✍️ Early-stage product work: When there’s limited data, but decisions still need to be made.

 Part of what makes MoSCoW work well with cross-functional groups is its ability to structure the conversation without getting overly technical, especially when not everyone has a product background.
+MoSCoW is a qualitative approach and not quantitative as it depends on individual judgement and not data.

 **How MoSCoW Works in Practice**